By-Laws

 FINANCIAL ADMINISTRATION

-Annual Financial Statements: Complete financial statements shall be presented to and reviewed by the Board after the close of each fiscal year.
+Section 7.03 Annual Financial Statements: Complete financial statements shall be presented, reviewed, and approved by the Board after the close of each fiscal year.

 ARTICLE VIII